TheOnlyDuckxx/Echo-The-Duck/README.md

   - Show or change the assistant’s name.
   - Usage:
     - `You: name` → “My current name is Echo.”
-    - `You: name Jarvis` → “My name has been changed to Jarvis.”
+    - `You: name Bob` → “My name has been changed to Bob.”

 - **`timer` / `countdown`**
   - Sets a countdown of X minutes.